 History of catering

-The industry became more popular over the decades and by the 1960’s home-made food was overtaken by eating in public catering establishments (FYI the first McDonalds was opened in 1955) .
+The industry became more popular over the decades and by the 1960’s home-made food was overtaken by eating in public catering establishments (Interesting fact: The first McDonalds was opened in 1955) .

 There are two types of catering.
 Commercial and non-commercial.

 This sector can be defined as the operations in which profitability is the main objective.
 It can be private as well as publicly owned.

 – Wine bars

 – Licensed house (pub) catering